 GLP-1 slows digestion, which is part of how it reduces appetite, but that same effect can cause early nausea.
 As your body adapts to each dose level, these sensations generally settle.
 Many people find that eating smaller, slower meals helps significantly in the early weeks.

-Answer four quick questions and we'll match you to a LegitScript-certified, physician-led program suited to your situation.
+Answer five quick questions and we'll match you to a LegitScript-certified, physician-led program suited to your situation.

 Important: If you ever experience severe or unusual symptoms, contact your provider or seek medical care.
 This guide is general education, not medical advice.